jimporter/bfg9000/doc/user/reference.md

   regenerate the build scripts for the project
 * *dist*: If true (the default), all files found by this function will automatically be added to the source distribution
+* *as_object*: If true, results will be returned as file or directory objects;
+  otherwise (the default), return path strings

 The *cache* argument is particularly important.
 It allows you to add or remove source files and not have to worry about manually rerunning bfg9000.